 Research continues and the MMRP looks to work closely with resorts to help encourage awareness and adoption of best practices.
 The Manta Trust is also now running citizen-science expeditions providing guests with unique opportunities to learn about conservation and science, as well as contribute to important research on manta populations.
 Learn more about the Manta Trust's expeditions.

-Join Simon Hilbourne onboard the M/Y Conte Max for a ‘citizen science’ expedition to explore the pristine and rarely visited northern atolls of Baa, Raa and Lhaviyani diving on untouched reefs and looking for poorly studied manta ray populations.
+Join Manta Expedition experts onboard the M/Y Blue Voyager for a ‘citizen science’ expedition to explore the pristine and rarely visited northern atolls of Baa, Raa and Lhaviyani diving untouched reefs and looking for poorly studied manta ray populations.
 The package includes shared accommodation in standard cabins.

-Join Niv Froman onboard the M/Y Conte Max for a ‘citizen science’ expedition specifically designed for people who are IN LOVE with manta rays, and are eager to see as much of them as possible!
-The aim of this trip is to find feeding aggregations, and allow guests to experience the wonder of immersing themselves amongst a feeding frenzy of these gentle giants.
+Join Manta Expeditions experts onboard the M/Y Conte Max for a ‘citizen science’ expedition specifically designed for people who are IN LOVE with manta rays, and are eager to see as much of them as possible!
+The aim of this trip is to find feeding aggregations, particular in the far northern atolls - new territory for the Manta Passion trips!
 The package includes shared accommodation in double cabins.